 The Valleyview picnic area in Banff is found along the Trans-Canada Highway and can only be accessed when heading eastbound.
 When biking the Legacy Trail, you’ll pass right by this Banff picnic spot.
 There is limited parking at the Valleyview picnic area, but it’s a great spot to make a stop when cycling the Rocky Mountain Legacy Trail.

 You’ll find toilets, picnic tables and even a set of Banff red chairs at this scenic picnic spot in Banff.

 Found right in the town of Banff along the Bow River is Banff’s Central Park.
 The park has plenty of picnic tables and green space to enjoy.
 There’s also a fun nature playground for kids.

-The Banff Farmers Market occurs weekly in the Banff Central Park parking lot.
+The Banff Farmers Market occurs weekly from May to September in the Banff Central Park parking lot.
 The picnic area is the perfect spot to enjoy lunch purchased from the market.